 This endowment also created the Marion and Ross Woodman Award, a scholarship awarded annually to students who demonstrate academic merit, financial need and a serious interest in the study of analytical psychology.
 More information about this award can be found in the In-Course Scholarship section of the website.

 Born in London, Ontario, Dr. Marion Woodman taught high school English and Drama before training at the C. G. Jung Institute in Zurich during the late 1970s.
 With ten books to her credit, Dr. Woodman has traveled extensively throughout North America, England, and Scandinavia, giving lectures and seminars on various aspects of Jungian psychology.
 She is internationally renowned and considered to be one of the foremost Jungian analysts of the world.

-Professor Ross Woodman is Professor-Emeritus at the University of Western Ontario, London, Ontario.
+Professor Ross Woodman was Professor-Emeritus at the University of Western Ontario, London, Ontario.
 He is the author of The Apocalyptic Vision in the Poetry of Shelley and numerous articles on the English Romantic poets, as well as on contemporary art.
 In 1993, Professor Woodman was presented with the Distinguished Scholar Award by the Keats-Shelley Association of America.
-In all of his work, he has been influenced by C.G.
+In all of his work, he was influenced by C.G.
 Jung’s archetypal theory.

 The U of T Jungian Society is dedicated to exploring the psychology and philosophy of C.G.
 Jung, as well as post-Jungian thought and related explorations of wisdom, mind, and the unconscious.
 As a group, they facilitate opportunities for their members to explore these theories within an academic, social, and/or experiential context.
 They encourage enquiry, discussion, fun, and making new friends!